Are you sure you want to remove this item from your Recipe Box?

 Please consider subscribing to PureWow

 If Thanksgiving is the Super Bowl of food holidays, we like to think of pie as the starting quarterback.
-It’s just not Thanksgiving if it doesn’t end with something sweet in a crust.
-Here are 50 of our favorite recipes—from tried-and-true classics to new ideas that might just become tradition in your family.
+It’s just not Thanksgiving if it doesn’t end with something sweet in a crust, like pumpkin pie in cinnamon roll pie crust, a puff pastry apple galette or a blood orange tart with toasted meringue.
+Here are 60 of our favorite Thanksgiving pie recipes—from tried-and-true classics to new ideas that just might become your next family tradition.

 A godsend when your oven is in holiday overdrive.